SomeSN/url-shortner/README.md

 url-shortener/server folder.
 Then type: node app.js

-5. Open localhost:3000 in your browser.
+5. open index.html file in your browswer

 6. Try the app :)